 Dr. Mendelson particularly enjoys the challenge of resolving nasal sinus problems.
 He gets great satisfaction in seeing his patients reach optimum health.
 He currently holds licensure in Arizona, Ohio, California and Michigan.

-Ms. Jill Juvan-Smith, M.S., CCC-A graduated from Brigham Young University with a Bachelor of Arts, and from the University of Wyoming with a Master of Science in Audiology.
-Ms. Juvan-Smith served 6 years as a Captain in the United States Air Force, where she was on staff at the Air Force ENT clinics and provided specialized hearing aids and related services to active/retired military patients.
+Jill Juvan-Smith, Au.D., M.S., CCC-A graduated from Brigham Young University with a Bachelor of Arts, and from the University of Wyoming with a Master of Science in Audiology.
+Dr. Juvan-Smith served 6 years as a Captain in the United States Air Force, where she was on staff at the Air Force ENT clinics and provided specialized hearing aids and related services to active/retired military patients.
 She joined ENT Specialists in 2007 and brings 16 years of audiology experience to the practice.

 Our friendly Office Staff